mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 </figure>

 Theoretically, augmentations are unnecessary.
-By definition, a Kolmogorov compressor with access to all data will solve the puzzle without augmentations.[^5] Augmentations can only worsen its performance (by contradicting correct information)
+By definition, a Kolmogorov compressor with access to all data will solve the puzzle without augmentations.[^7] Augmentations can only worsen its performance (by contradicting correct information)

 So if your AI model _needs_ augmentations, that means:
-- it is a weak compressor (and the augmentation transforms the data into a format it recongises) or
+- it is a weak compressor (augmentation transforms data into a format it recongises) or
 - it forgot to compress some necessary source of data (and the augmentation is accidentally leaking bits from here)

 Keeping the math aside, the main problem is that it is hardcoded